totegamma/concurrent/README.md

 # For geeks
 ## How to launch own server
-look at detailed documentation: [concurrent square](https://square.concurrent.world/operator/basic/index.html)
+look at detailed documentation: [concrnt square](https://square.concrnt.net/operator/)

 ## Contributing
 When creating a PR, we generally recommend creating an issue first and reaching a consensus on whether or not to proceed.
 (Concrnt is currently being heavily developed, and there may be changes that cannot be made due to its policy.)